 Recently, God has shown me some things that have completely changed my view of this story, and opened up my eyes to see it’s relevance for today – and also to see a beautiful truth about God’s heart.

-In my next post (later this week), I will share with you the first “eye-opener” about this story.
+In my next post, I will share with you two “eye-openers” God has shown me about this story.
 Please stay tuned …